Arago's rotations: Experiments on eddy-currents by Faraday and Matteuci

 This, indeed, Faraday effected, when he inserted his copper disk edgeways (Fig. 4) between the poles of a powerful magnet, and spun it, while against edge and axle were pressed spring contacts to take off the currents.
 The electromotive-force, acting at right angles to the motion, and to the lines of the magnetic field, produces currents which flow along the radius of the disk.
 If no external path is provided, the currents must find for themselves internal return paths in the metal of the disk.

 Fig. 5 shows the way in which a pair of eddies is set up in a disk revolving between magnet poles.
 These eddies are symmetrically located on either side of the radius of maximum electromotive-force (Fig. 6).

 The direction of the circulation of eddy-currents is always such as to tend to oppose the relative motion.
 The eddy-current in the part receding from the poles tends to attract the poles forward or to drag this part of the disk backwards.
 The eddy-current in the part advancing toward the poles tends to repel those poles and to be repelled by them.
 It is obvious that any slits cut in the disk will tend to limit the flow of the eddy-currents, and by limiting them to increase the resistance of their possible paths in the metal, though it will not diminish the electromotive-force.
 In the researches of Sturgeon a number of experiments are described to ascertain the directions in which the eddy-currents flow in disks.
 Similar, but more complete researches were made by Matteuci.
-The induction in rotating spheres was mathematically investigated by Jochmann, and later by the lamented Hertz.
+The induction in rotating spheres was mathematically investigated by Jochmann, and later by Hertz.